Thndr

 High

 Alpha v2 (portfolio memory, agentic execution) and the new unified home screen are announced but not yet live.
-Until the robo-advisory license clears and Alpha v2 ships, a user can still move their portfolio to a competitor in under an hour with zero data loss.
+Until the robo-advisory license clears and Alpha v2 ships, little holds a user's financial life inside Thndr – switching away is still relatively easy.
 The window between "announced" and "live at scale" is the risk window.

 02